Technically speaking, Porec, Venice‘s little sister, was the fourth stop on my tour through Croatia.

 Otherwise, it’s all about walking and awing and being amazed by how much beauty fits into such a small spot.

 Most visitors are coming by car.
 Nonetheless, there is a very reliable bus connection between Rijeka and Porec.
 The trip takes 90 minutes maximum and costs normally about 13 €uro.
 Albeit, you can get lucky and buy a ticket for less popular connections for about half the price.

-The historic center is mostly a pedestrian zone and many local points of interest, beaches, and accommodations can be reached walking.
+The historic center is mostly a pedestrian zone.
+You can reach many local points of interest, beaches, and accommodations by walking.
 However, if you are planning to venture outside of Porec, without your own vehicle, it needs some planning.
 Still, many places are reachable by public busses.

 This goes for all of Croatia, by the way.

 If you absolutely want to stay in Poreč, do yourself a favor and don’t stay at the historic center – unless you are looking for lots of noisy company 24/7.